trimethyl/trimethyl/docs/net.md

-# Network
+# Net

-Make all network request in a very simple way.
+Make all net request in a very simple way.

 All requests are cached reading the `Expires` header, so if you don't specify it in your response, nothing is cached.

-If there isn't an active Internet connection, the module read content from its internal cache if exists, otherwise a `network.error` event is fired.
+If there isn't an active Internet connection, the module read content from its internal cache if exists, otherwise a `net.error` event is fired.

-Before and after each request, a `network.start` and `network.end` event is fired.
+Before and after each request, a `net.start` and `net.end` event is fired.

 ## Configuration